apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/InterfaceClassification.md

       away with private then do so; if the interface is really for general use for all applications then do so.
 But remember that making an interface public has huge responsibility.
 Sometimes Limited-private is just right.
-    * A good example of a limited-private interface is BlockLocations, This is fairly low-level interface that we are willing to expose to MR and perhaps HBase.
-We are likely to change it down the road and at that time we will have got a coordinated effort with the MR team to release matching releases.
+    * A good example of a limited-private interface is BlockLocations, This is a fairly low-level interface that we are willing to expose to MR and perhaps HBase.
+We are likely to change it down the road and at that time we will coordinate release effort with the MR team.
 	  While MR and HDFS are always released in sync today, they may change down the road.
     * If you have a limited-private interface with many projects listed then you are fooling yourself.
 It is practically public.